 Named professorships honor distinguished faculty members and help The New School attract scholars and teachers of the highest caliber.
-Existing named posts include the Donna Karan Professor of Fashion Design, the Henry Cohen Lecture and Professorship, and the William J. Ruane Faculty Fellowship, among many others.
+The numerous existing named posts include the Donna Karan Professor of Fashion Design, the Henry Cohen Lecture and Professorship, and the William J. Ruane Faculty Fellowship.

 The Henry Cohen Lecture and Professorship at Milano The New School for Management and Urban Policy are named after the school’s founding dean, who served from 1965 to 1983.
 The Henry Cohen Lecture focuses on public policy challenges and solutions for women, children, and families, particularly in impoverished urban settings.
-Peter K. Eisinger holds The Henry Cohen Professorship, which focuses on these same issues, is an endowed chair at Milano.
+Peter K. Eisinger holds the Henry Cohen Professorship, which focuses on the same issues and is an endowed chair at Milano.
 Arianna Huffington, cofounder and editor-in-chief of the Huffington Post, presented the 2008 Henry Cohen Lecture, "The Road to 2008: Presidential Politics Today."
-The Henry Cohen Lecture and Professorship was made possible by support from the Uris Brothers Foundation.
+The Henry Cohen Lecture and Professorship were made possible by support from the Uris Brothers Foundation.

 A named gift can advance studies in a given field by creating an academic program, research center, conference, or public program.
 As The New School continues to expand and develop its curriculum, there is ample opportunity to support emerging academic programs.
 Named programs at the university include the Riggio Writing and Democracy Program, the Tenenbaum Leadership Initiative, and the Janey Program.

 The Riggio Writing and Democracy Program is an innovative model for undergraduate education that emphasizes literacy as an engine of democracy and reading and writing as a basis for civic engagement.
-The program, made up of writing workshops and literature seminars, engages and nurtures emerging writers at The New School for General Studies and Eugene Lang College The New School for Liberal Arts.
+The program, made up of writing workshops and literature seminars, engages and nurtures emerging writers at The New School for General Studies and Eugene Lang College of Liberal Arts.